 2. Do you have sensitive skin?

 One of the most significant issues using a cartridge razor is the amount of irritation it leaves behind.

 If you have sensitive skin, this issue is magnified.

 You’ll have two options – either buy a two or three blade cartridge razor or buy a safety razor.

 The former is easier to use, but the latter will give you a better shave since you can put a fresh blade more often without worrying about the cost.

 3. Do you know how to use a safety razor?

-One of the biggest advantages of this is the cost savings it brings to the table.
-Another would be the ability to use any blade available that will suite your skin and facial hair type.
+One of the most significant advantages of this is the cost savings it brings to the table.
+Another would be the ability to use any blade available that will suit your skin and facial hair type.